liatrio/opentofu-tracing-talk/slides.md

 - Quick-Start for app teams

-- Standard Architectures

 </Transform>

 ---

-# We asked: How do we measure success?
+# How do we measure success?

 <Transform :scale="1.8">

 - Are your modules being used?
 Which ones?

-- What is the developer experience of your modules?

 - Are errors reported manually or automatically?